markgyoni/geopol/docs/Getting_Started/Map.md

 # Map

-The map is based on realistic terrain, created with OTG.
+The map is based on realistic terrain, created with the Vanilla Vistas preset and OTG.
 You can find any sort of terrain, from flat plains to mountain ranges, whilst also being able to find vanilla features, such as mineshafts and dungeons.

 ## Dynmap